th2-net/th2-codec/README.md

 ## Codec implementation parameters

 These parameters will be passed to the actual codec implementation to configure its behavior.
-A codec might not have any parameters to configure.
-In that case, you can omit adding those parameters.
+It's possible that a codec might not have any parameters to configure.
+In this case, you can omit adding those parameters.

 The codec implementation parameters should be located in the container's `/home` directory and stored in the file named `codec_config.yml`.
 It has simple key-value format in YAML.